github/codeql/docs/language/codeql-cli/using-the-codeql-cli/creating-codeql-query-suites.rst

    - description: <name-of-query-suite>

 This value is displayed when you run :doc:`codeql resolve queries
-<../commands/resolve-queries>`, if the suite is added to a "well-known"
+<codeql-cli-manual:resolve-queries>`, if the suite is added to a "well-known"
 directory.
 For more information, see "`Specifying well-known query suites
 <#specifying-well-known-query-suites>`__."